Nike ad showing racial discrimination faced by Japanese girls provokes backlash

 The ad has been viewed about 25 million times across Twitter and YouTube.
 It has been shared or liked nearly 80,000 times on Twitter, but negative reactions accelerated this week, with likes only outnumbering dislikes on YouTube by a few thousand.

-Japan’s national identity is based partly on a myth of itself as a monoethnic nation.
+Japan’s national identity is based partly on a myth of itself as a monoethnic country.
 This has fueled the marginalization of the indigenous Ainu people in the past, and discrimination against ethnic Koreans and Chinese, biracial Japanese people and immigrants.

-Many commenters said Nike was exaggerating the scale of discrimination and it was unfair to single out Japan.
+Many commenters said Nike was exaggerating the scale of discrimination, arguing it was unfair to single out Japan.
 Some threatened to boycott Nike products.

 Japanese-American tennis player Naomi Osaka, who is sponsored by Nike, has helped to stir a debate about racism in Japan after speaking out about the Black Lives Matter movement, drawing a mixture of support and criticism on social media here and even reportedly discomforting some of her Japanese corporate sponsors.